Increasing interest in investing with environmental and social considerations

 In 2020, climate change and carbon emissions were the leading ESG criteria.
 Conflict risk followed, which had been the top issue from 2010-2018.
 After conflict risk, the most prevalent social issue considered by educational institutions were human rights and equal employment opportunity and diversity.
 Consideration of sustainable natural resources and agriculture was also identified in the top five.

-- 97 US colleges and public university systems have an investment policy statement language addressing environmental, social, and governance considerations.
+- 102 US colleges and public university systems have an investment policy statement language addressing environmental, social, and governance considerations.
+Read more.

 - 69 colleges and public university systems have signed on to at least one major commitment on sustainable investing, with most focusing on climate action including 18 in the US and 51 internationally.
-These commitments include the Principles of Responsible Investment (PRI), CDP, Ceres Investor Network on Climate Risk and Sustainability, Net Zero Asset Owners Alliance, Montreal Pledge and the Fossil Free Declaration organized by People & Planet in the UK.
+These commitments include the Principles of Responsible Investment (PRI), CDP, Ceres Investor Network on Climate Risk and Sustainability, Montreal Pledge and the Fossil Free Declaration organized by People & Planet in the UK.

-- 95 US colleges and public university systems have established committees on investor responsibility.
+- 99 US colleges and public university systems have established committees on investor responsibility.
+Read more.

-- 195 colleges and public university systems have partially or fully divested from fossil fuels, private prisons and other harmful sectors including 70 in the US and nearly 125 internationally.
+- 206 colleges and public university systems have partially or fully divested from fossil fuels, private prisons and other harmful sectors including 79 in the US and 127 internationally.
+Read more.

 Other Key Issues and Trends

-- Investing in Diverse Managers: According to the 2018 NACUBO-TIAA report, 4%—or about 32 institutions—of the 802 institutions surveyed had a diversity and inclusion policy for hiring managers.
-Out of the 32 institutions, about 2 of them were invested with diverse managers.
+- Investing in Diverse Managers: According to the 2020 NACUBO-TIAA report, only 6% of the 700+ institutions surveyed had a diversity and inclusion policy for hiring managers and largest endowments were more likely to have diverse managers in their portfolios.
 Read more about allocating to diverse managers.